 Not sure where to start?
 Don’t panic.
 In this post, we’ll walk you through how to attract more shoppers to your conversion funnel, how to better optimize that funnel to boost your bottom line and what to do with those potential shoppers who didn’t convert along the way –– hint: they are ideal targets for your next marketing or advertising campaign.

-Disclaimer: Building an effective conversion funnel will not happen overnight.
+Disclaimer: Building an effective conversion funnel and converting customers will not happen overnight.
 It’s something you’ll work to analyze and fine-tune for the lifetime of your online business.

 What is a Conversion Funnel?